The misconstrued Gospel passage

 himself would have an active and central role in matters of

-the Heavenly Kingdom.
+the Heavenly Realm.
 And, given that mention was made of

 “the gates of Hades” that would not prevail over the Church,